nirmata/platform-engineering-policies/cleanup-policies/pods/README.md

-# Kyverno-Policy-Based Cleanup policy for Pods
+# Kyverno cleanup policy for Pods
 This repository includes resources for testing a Kyverno policy designed to cleanup bare pods which don't have ownerreference.
 This works in a 2 step process.
 The `mark-bare-pods-cleanup` policy mutates all the pods that don't have ownerreference with an annotation `delete-resource`: `allow`.
 The `clean-bare-pods` is a cleanup policy that cleans up all the pods that have `delete-resource`: `allow` annotation.

 ## Prerequisites: